functorz-tech/momen_doc/actions/component-management.md

 ## 1. Input – Set/Reset Input Component Value

 ### Brief
-This action sets a specific value to input type of components.
+This action sets a specific value to input-type components.
 Common use cases include:
 - Automatically filling a search box with a popular search term when clicked.
 - Pre-filling user data, such as username or phone number, from the database.
 - Clearing the input field after submitting the content.

 ### Action configuration guide
 Add the Set Input Value action to a component.
-Choose the target input field and configure the value to be set, either a static value or data retrieved from a identified data source.
+Choose the target input field and configure the value to be set, either a static value or data retrieved from an identified data source.

 ### Use cases
-- Dropdown Selection: Display the dropdown options when clicks on the input component.
+- Dropdown Selection: Display the dropdown options when clicking on the input component.
 - Cross-Page Search: When linking two pages with search fields, pass the input data from page A to page B and set it as the value in page B’s search input field for a seamless user experience.

 ### Note